BiathlonHelsinki/BiathlonContract/README.md

 ## How it should work

 ### Nodelist
 The "master" Biathlon nodelist is not yet deployed on Ethereum, but will be hopefully in early 2018.
-This is a contract that will catalogue the nodes of Biathlo.
+This is a contract that will catalogue the nodes of Biathlon.

 ### BiathlonNode
 Any individuals, organisations or initiatives wishing to participate in Biathlon can deploy a BiathlonNode contract, pointing to the master Nodelist address (not yet available) and registering their initiative on the Nodelist.